n-d-r-d-g/show_tracker_react/README.md

 Currently, the API is not OSS but will be documented in the future.

+## Project setup

+1. Clone or fork this project.
+2. Install dependencies: `pnpm install`.
+3. Create a `.env` file and add all the environment variables from `.env.sample` with the corresponding values.
+4. Run the project locally: `pnpm dev`.

 ## Plugins

 Two official plugins are available: